I know why people search “Why I Left eXp Realty” so often.

 Agents Are Not Up For Paying Fees

-Going with eXp requires a monthly fee of $85 for the majority of brokers.
+Going with eXp requires a monthly fee of $85 for most brokers.

 And this is in addition to any other potential expenses that may arise (i.e., transaction fees, errors, and omissions).